 Welcome to the Northern British Columbia Archives!
 We seek to acquire, preserve, and provide access to materials of permanent value related to the institutional history of UNBC and its institutes and to acquire, preserve, and provide access to materials of permanent value related to the culture and history of Northern British Columbia.
 The Archives will serve research and scholarship by making these records available to researchers, university personnel, students, faculty, and the general public.

-Our holdings contain materials from Circa 1890 to the present:
+Our holdings contain materials from 1776 to the present:

 - 22,000 Photographic images